 Are you trying to find the perfect gift for that special film photographer in your life, but can’t seem to decide what to get them?

-Since we’ve been shooting film for almost five years now, we know a thing or two about film photography gifts.
+Since we’ve been shooting film for almost six years now, we know a thing or two about film photography gifts.

 That’s why we have come up with this list of 23 amazing gifts for film photographers.
 From cameras and developing supplies to charming accessories and artful products, these pieces will bring a touch of creativity into any photography lover’s life.

 Hot Tip: We also ordered them by price, ranging from affordable prices all the way up to pricier investment pieces!
 Read on to learn more about each product so you can find just the right one for your favorite shutterbug.

 This threaded shutter release cable is compatible with all mechanical film cameras and allows you to capture long-exposure images without touching your camera.